 Biochemistry and molecular biology are closely related fields of study that explore the fundamental processes that underlie life at the molecular level.
 Biochemistry focuses on understanding the chemical processes and substances that occur within living organisms.
 Molecular biology is the study of biological processes at the molecular level, with a particular emphasis on the structure and function of nucleic acids (DNA and RNA) and the proteins that interact with them.
 Together, biochemistry and molecular biology form the foundation for comprehending the intricate machinery of life, from the molecular interactions that occur within a single cell to the broader understanding of genetics and the genetic basis of health and disease.

-What will you do as a biochemistry and molecular biology major?
+Why get a biochemistry and molecular biology degree?

-As a biochemistry and molecular biology major, you will be a part of the Department of Biochemistry and Biophysics, which ranks high nationally and internationally in several areas of research, such as protein engineering, structural biology and genetic code expansion technology.
-You will find yourself learning in an innovative, multidisciplinary curriculum that provides thorough training in biochemistry, molecular and cellular biology, chemistry, molecular genetics, physics and statistics.
+As an OSU biochemistry and molecular biology major, you'll be a part of the Department of Biochemistry and Biophysics, which ranks high nationally and internationally in several areas of research, such as protein engineering, structural biology and genetic code expansion technology.
+You will benefit from in an innovative, multidisciplinary curriculum with thorough training in biochemistry, molecular and cellular biology, chemistry, molecular genetics, physics and statistics.

 - study molecular and cellular processes connected with aging, disease and oncogenesis

 - learn how the concepts of molecular biology inform research approaches

 - acquire training in fundamental and state-of-the-art molecular biological experimental strategies, bioinformatics and computer-based analysis of protein structures.